seramirezruiz/data-science-for-policymaking/content/home/hero.md

   css_class: fullwidth
 ---

 **Welcome** to the website of the Data Science for Policy-Making module of the Data Science and Evidence-Based Policy-Making program in partnership with Hertie School Executive Education and the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ)!

-In here you will find the slides, tutorials, and materials for further reference.